-The proposed plan change, though not displaying local roading, promotes the ability for residential blocks to have a north - south aspect and varying between 800 - 1200m.
+The proposed plan change promotes the ability for residential blocks to have a north - south aspect and varying between 800 - 1200m.
 This provides block lengths that are small in scale to allow for walkability and easy navigation without overly relying on roading.
-The use of green networks throughout the sites also encourage a high degree of connectivity and permeability within and in/out of the proposal, with focus around connectivity to Rolleston West Primary School and Brookside Park.
-Off-road shared paths further encourage alternative modes of transport such as cycling and walking.
-Proposed community infrastructure has been centralised around open space networks and key nodes within the development, while existing community infrastructure and green open spaces are located within 1.5km of the proposals.
+The proposal is within 1km of surrounding developments.